linewei/peerjs_angular8/README.md

-An open source classroom base on Angular + Material + Webrtc.
+ base on Angular + Material + Webrtc.